 While MFN treats all nations equally, National Treatment applies only to foreign entities operating within a country’s borders.
 MFN applies to tariffs, quotas, and other trade restrictions, whereas National Treatment primarily covers regulations, business licensing, and investment policies that can affect foreign companies.

 Another important distinction between MFN and National Treatment is their scope of application.
 MFN is a principle that applies to all sectors and industries, encompassing various aspects of international trade.
 It ensures that no country receives preferential treatment over others in terms of trade conditions.
+The application of MFN or National Treatment may also be limited to a specific period as defined in trade agreements.

 On the other hand, National Treatment focuses specifically on the treatment of foreign entities within a country’s domestic market.
 It aims to eliminate discriminatory practices that may disadvantage foreign companies compared to their domestic counterparts.
+However, there may be exceptions to the application of these principles based on domestic policies or specific agreement terms.

 Furthermore, while MFN is a principle that is widely accepted and practiced in international trade agreements, National Treatment may vary in its implementation across different countries.
 The extent to which a country applies National Treatment can depend on its domestic policies and regulations.